 THE BEACH!
 The last time I was here was during a Girl Guide’s camping trip and my only memory is of draping seaweed over my head in a beautiful “wig”.
 It looks a bit different now, and I was pretty surprised at JUST HOW NICE IT IS.
 You’ll feel like you’ve driven hours away from Montreal (or at least I did).

-Open from mid-May to Sept.
-4, 2017, the beach is LONG and wide and has tons of space.
+Open from mid-May to the beginning of September, the beach is LONG and wide and has tons of space.
 There were people playing beach volleyball, soccer, frisbee, tanning, and swimming.
 The lifeguard chairs have signs that announce which sections are under supervision and some areas are geared more towards families (in that there’s a sign that says “family area”).

 It was nice to not see any goose poop, and the sand was clean and soft and there’s a gradual slope into the water.
 The are hundreds of picnic tables all along the treeline and on both sides of the beach are bbq areas, bathrooms, indoor and outdoor showers.
 Right in the middle is the Visitors’ Centre where you can get information about discovery activities, grab a snack, or peruse the park’s store.
 You can read about more family activities in the park HERE.

 Stand up paddle boards, pedal boats, canoes and kayaks, and fat bikes are available for rent (rates here), there’s the large Aquazilla obstacle course on the water($), and there were tons of families and little ones enjoying the calm waters.